 Behaviour The general behaviour of pupils is a matter of great importance in the school and for the well-being of the community.
 Qualities of honesty, kindness and fair-dealing are constantly encouraged, whilst politeness and thought for others are regarded as the basis of relationships between pupils and teachers.
 Children are expected to be responsive to discipline, developing self-control in observing the few simple rules that exist to enable everyone to work happily, safely and successfully together.
 We very much value positive reinforcement of appropriate behaviour and each class adopts a system of celebrating and rewarding such behaviour.
 However, should a child experience difficulties with maintaining appropriate behaviour we encourage them to be honest, discuss the issues openly and take responsibility for their actions so that concerns may be resolved as quickly as possible.
-Parents will be informed at an early stage if their child's behaviour causes concern.
-The school has a Behaviour Policy based around consistent practice, positive encouragement and polite, respectful and thoughtful behaviour.
+Parents and carers will be informed at an early stage if their child's behaviour causes concern.
+The school has a Positive Behaviour Policy based around consistent practice, positive encouragement and polite, respectful and thoughtful behaviour.
 This policy supports the school's Anti-Bullying Policy.
+Collective Worship Our aims and values are based on Christian principles and teaching.
+We have strong links with St Mary Magdalene church and we hold some school services in the church.
+Every day we have a Collective Act of Worship (assembly) which is largely Christian in nature.
+On Fridays at 9am we have a Celebration Assembly where we celebrate as a school community achievements of all our children both within and out of school.
+All parents are welcome to attend the Celebration Assembly.
+As a part of the Christian ethos of the school every classroom has a reflective area allowing the children to spend time in quiet reflection and prayer as the need arises.
+We hold a weekly lunchtime Hotline to Heaven prayer club.

-Extra Curricular Activities School clubs are held during lunchtimes or after school, generally from 3.15 - 4.15 p.m.
-These activities are notified to parents at appropriate times of the year.
+Extra-Curricular Activities School clubs are held during lunchtimes or after school, generally from 3.15 - 4.15 p.m.
 Information about clubs is usually sent at the beginning of the academic year or term to the appropriate age group of children.
-We welcome help from parents and friends who may have particular skills, as this enables us to include more children and activities in the programme.
-This year these clubs include:
+We welcome help from parents and carers and friends who may have particular skills, as this enables us to include more children and activities in the programme.
+These include football, dance, karate, gardening and Hotline to Heaven.